ulimitco/hellohttpserver/README.md

 # Run the image:
 $ docker run -d -p 8080:8080 ulimitns/hellohttpserver:v0

+# Or if you want your server to autorestart when host restarts:
+$ docker run -d -p 8080:8080 --restart=always ulimitns/hellohttpserver:v0

 # Test the server:
 $ curl -v localhost:8080/hello
 ```